SCHEDULE OF EVENTS

 • Location: meet at Tri-County Fairgrounds.

 Not taking a clinic?
-Join a FREE Community Partner Meetup!
+Join a Community Partner Meetup!

 Please note: Meetups are not guided or instructional in nature.
 They are opportunities for participants to meet each other and find new friends to climb with.
 Meetup leaders will be familiar with local climbing.
 We encourage all participants and meetup leaders to make informed risk decisions and have conversations about risk and experience with all new climbing partners.
 Remember, climbing is inherently dangerous and you are responsible for your own safety.